Alajuela Province: Flora and fauna

-Costa Rica is a biodiversity hotspot and Alajuela is no exception.
+Costa Rica is a biodiversity hotspot, and Alajuela is no exception.
 Thousands of species are native to the province.

 Nearly a third of the country's 1,400 types of orchids can be found in the Monteverde Cloud Forest Reserve, which straddles the border between Alajuela and Guanacaste.

 Birds such as the quetzal, scarlet macaw, hummingbird, woodpecker, kingfisher, toucan, and three-wattled bellbird are native to Alajuela.
 There are many species of bats as well, like the spectral bat, Honduran white bat, and the thumbless bat.
-Many species of insects, including butterflies and moths, are native to Alajuela.
-Because of this, The Butterfly Farm in La Garita was established to further scientific research into the different species.
+Many insect species, including butterflies and moths, are native to Alajuela.
+Because of this, the Butterfly Farm in La Garita was established to further scientific research into the different species.

 The white-headed capuchin is native to the forests of the province, as is the mantled howler.
 Other mammals native to Alajuela include Baird's tapir, the giant anteater, the silky anteater, margays, ocelots, and other wild cats.
 Jaguars, while rarely seen, also inhabit the province's national parks.
 Deer are native to the highlands and the Northern Plains.

 Machaca and bass are two fish found throughout the province.
 In addition, there are many other species of invertebrates and amphibians.

 Climate

 Temperature extremes in Alajuela range from 36.6 Fahrenheit (2.6 Celsius) to 95.6 Fahrenheit (35.2 Celsius).
-The year is generally split into two periods: the dry season, or summer, which goes from December to April, and the rainy season, or winter, from May until November.
+The year is generally split into two seasons: the dry season, or summer, from December to April, and the rainy season, or winter, from May to November.
 The winter corresponds with the Atlantic hurricane season, so rain can be a daily part of Alajuelan life.
 The highlands and the Northern Plains can vary significantly in temperature and precipitation.